What Rugby Star Siya Kolisi Means to South Africa | OZY

 Kolisi’s own life started to turn around when he won a rugby scholarship to an exclusive private school, eventually winning selection onto provincial and then national squads.
 At first, he was small and fast, a finesse player who had to be smarter than the stronger players around him.
 Eventually, he grew into his current 6-foot-2, 230-pound size and, after Saturday’s triumph, he has now played 50 matches for the national team, 20 as its captain.
 “Growing up, I never dreamed of a day like this at all,” Kolisi remarked after the game.
 “When I was a kid, all I was thinking about was getting my next meal.”

 Kolisi’s ascent marks an astounding turnaround for South African rugby.
-For decades, it was nearly impossible for Black players to participate in the sport — which was born in 19th-century Britain — as it remained largely a bastion of upper-class privilege.
+For decades, it was nearly impossible for Black players to participate in the sport — except in Black-only leagues — as it remained largely a bastion of upper-class privilege.
 Despite the optics of the Mandela moment, the 1995 team had just a single Black player in the starting lineup (for a country that is about 75 percent Black) and, by the time of their next title in 2007, there were only two.
 Kolisi’s squad is conspicuously different, with six Black players in the starting XV, and 11 overall.

 Such a transformation means a great deal to South Africa, a nation in the midst of a major economic crisis with unemployment hovering near 30 percent.
 Springboks coach Rassie Erasmus told his players that playing rugby was a “privilege” and that they owed it to their less-fortunate fans to play their hearts out.
 “Rugby shouldn’t be something that creates pressure on you,” Erasmus told reporters on Saturday.
 “Rugby brings hope.”